maheump/Emergence/README.md

 ## Compatibility issues

 The code is written for MATLAB.
-Note that it has been developed under MATLAB 2018a (v9.5) and that compatibility with earlier versions of MATLAB has not been tested and is therefore not granted.
+Note that it has been developed under MATLAB 2018a (v9.5) with the *Image Processing* (v10.3), *Signal Processing* (v8.1) and *Statistics and Machine Learning* (v11.4) toolboxes.

+Compatibility with earlier versions of MATLAB has not been tested and is therefore not granted.
 In particular at line 151 of the function ```Emergence_IO_Tree```, instead of using the time-consuming```repmat``` function, we use a MATLAB fairly recently developed matrix logical computation.

 ## Dependencies